Scientific Name

 Origin

 Aeonium simsii is native to the Canary Islands.
-It occurs on Gran Canaria in rocky sites at elevations that range from 1,640 to 6,230 feet (500 to 1,900 m).
+It occurs on Gran Canaria at rocky sites at elevations ranging from 1,640 to 6,230 feet (500 to 1,900 m).

 Description

-Aeonium simsii is a well-branched succulent that forms dense clumps of short, stout branches that end in cup-shaped rosettes of yellowish-green leaves with longitudinal brownish stripes on the lower surface and conical cilia along the margins.
-It grows up to 12 inches (30 cm) tall.
-Rosettes are up to 4.8 inches (12 cm) in diameter.
-Leaves are thick, fleshy, lance-shaped, up to 2.4 inches (6 cm) long, and 0.8 inches (2 cm) wide.
+Aeonium simsii is a well-branched succulent that forms dense clumps of short, stout branches that end in cup-shaped rosettes of yellowish-green leaves with longitudinal, brownish stripes on the lower surface.
+It can grow up to 12 inches (30 cm) tall, while the rosettes can reach a diameter of 4.8 inches (12 cm).
+The leaves are thick, fleshy, lance-shaped, with conical cilia along the margins, measuring up to 2.4 inches (6 cm) long and 0.8 inches (2 cm) wide.
 They may sometimes have a purplish-brown line down the middle of the upper surface.

-The flowers are yellow, star-shaped, 7- to 9-merous, and appear in spring in flat-topped (or nearly so) clusters on densely leafy stalks that can grow up to 12 inches (30 cm) tall.
+The flowers are yellow, star-shaped, and 7- to 9-merous.
+They appear in spring in flat-topped (or nearly so) clusters on densely leafy stalks that can grow up to 12 inches (30 cm) tall.

 See more at How to Grow and Care for Aeonium.

 Propagate Aeoniums by stem cuttings, except for unbranched species, which die after flowering and are propagated from seed.
-Take cuttings when the plant is actively growing, usually in fall in USDA zones 9 through 11.
+Take cuttings when the plant is actively growing, usually in the fall in USDA Plant Hardiness Zones 9 through 11.
 Aeoniums go dormant in summer; cuttings taken while plants are dormant do not root.
 Each leaf rosette dies after it blooms.

 See more at How to Propagate Aeonium.